-The provision of information detailing the current state of the social, economic and natural environment in Lewisham constitutes a baseline against which the effects of the Site Allocations DPD can be monitored and is a fundamental part of the Sustainability Appraisal process.
+The provision of information detailing the current state of the social, economic and natural environment in Lewisham constitutes a baseline against which the effects of the Site Allocations DPD can be monitored and is a fundamental part of the SA process.
 Baseline information also provides the basis for predicting the likely environmental effects that may result both if the Site Allocations DPD is, or is not implemented.
 The clear identification of the baseline and likely future trends is essential to the SA process as it facilitates the development of sustainability objectives that can address ways of mitigating against anticipated problems and in developing an effective and transparent monitoring strategy to measure progress in the achievement of effective implementation of the Site Allocations.

-The following section provides an outline of the current social, environmental and economic baseline characteristics for Lewisham and their likely trends if the Site Allocations DPD is not implemented.
-A detailed list of the current baseline and associated indicators and trends was produced with the first SA Scoping Report of 2005.
-This was updated in 2010 to reflect subsequent changes7
+The following section provides an outline of the current economic, environmental and social baseline characteristics for Lewisham.
+The baseline and associated indicators and trends was produced with the 2005 SA Scoping Report and this was updated in the 2010 Scoping Report.
+Both reports were the subject of public consultation.